-What should you automate and not automate, that is the question.
-But that is not always an easy choice – how should you prioritize and where to start?
-Don’t worry, we got a practical tip and model for you.
-Grab a cup and let’s start.
+What should be automated and what shouldn’t be automated, that is the question.
+What should be prioritized and where does one start?
+Don’t worry, we have practical tips for you.
+Grab a cup and let’s begin.

-We got a saying “Get your priorities straight, THEN automate”.
-So before you start automating you want to first brainstorm all ideas, then prioritize them before you get automating.
+We have a saying “Get your priorities straight, THEN automate”.
+So before you start automating, you want to first brainstorm all ideas, then prioritize them before you begin.
 Why?
-The first reason is that not all part of a routine (or process) is a good thing to automate.
-It could be that it’s too expensive to automate.
-Because almost all automation have some cost attached to it.
-Even though you use a smart and efficient tool for business automation.
-It could also be that it’s actually something that shouldn’t be done at all.
-So before automating, improve the routine and remove any unnecessary steps.
+The first reason is that all parts of a routine (or process) aren’t necessarily good things to automate.
+On the contrary, some parts are just too expensive to automate, since automation is also associated with a cost.
+Even though you use smart and efficient tools for business automation!
+You could also find, that in fact you don’t need to do anything with a certain part of a process.
+So before automating, first improve the routine and remove any unnecessary steps.

 Let’s introduce a simple, yet powerful way of finding out where to start.

 Brainstorm and find all the routines for your team, yourself or your department.
 As an example you could use post-its, one per routine or activity and just get as many up on the wall.
 Group them and remove duplicates

 Now it’s time to put each routine into a square that corresponds to the two axis – how often and how many.